paramireze/paramireze.github.io/_posts/2018-05-05-weather-preference.markdown

 categories: "Android development"
 ---

 In this exercise, we allow users to use preferences to determine where they want to get their weather data from.
-Much like previous exercises, we will be using the `SharedPreferences` api to handle storing and communicating data.
+As we have done in previous exercises, we will be using the `SharedPreferences` api to handle storing and communicating data.
 Our jobs will be to correctly set up the files and call the well documented methods to do the work for us.

 ![Location Preference]({{ "/assets/android/may/preference_diagram.png" }})

-Looking at the image in the diagram, you will see the location isset to `Mountain View, CA 94043`.
+Looking at the image in the diagram, you will see the location is set to `Mountain View, CA 94043`.
 Where is the app getting that information from?
 Equally important is what happens when you change that location and click `ok`?
-In this post, we will be exploring how the application is handling data being sent to and from the application.
+In this post, we will break down how exactly the data is being stored and communicated.

 # where is the preference getting the location?